 The Board has the following permanently constituted committees.
 Each committee assists the Board by working with management in its specific areas of responsibility and then reporting its findings and recommendations to the Board.
 Other ad hoc Board committees are established for specific purposes from time to time.

-Click here to view the Audit Committee Charter
+Click here to view the Audit and Risk Committee Charter